G-33-movile-applications/.github/profile/README.md

-# README
-Detaled information on how this organization its organized
+# Detaled information on how this organization its organized

 Repositories: Wiki – Open this repository and go to the Wiki section to access all project documentation.You can access by clicking on the image below